-After graduating in 2014, Steve Kulig became a budget and policy analyst with the Wisconsin Department of Health Services.
-He served as president of the La Follette School Student Assocation for the 2013-14 school year.
+In 2016, Steve Kulig joined his alma mater as its career services coordinator and department administrator.
+He previously served as a budget and policy analyst with the Wisconsin Department of Health Services and was president of the La Follette School Student Assocation for the 2013-14 school year.

 With Wisconsin's Senate changing hands in 2010, Steven Kulig needed a new plan after spending three years as a legislative aide.

 Kulig ended up following advice from Fitchburg mayor Shawn Pfaff, a 2002 La Follette School alum and a senior associate at Capitol Consultants, and applying to the La Follette School.

 In the interim, Kulig found a new full-time job with another senator and so enrolled part time in fall 2011 in the school's Master of Public Affairs degree program.

 "I'm taking two classes each semester, so I've got two more years," Kulig says.